UK poised to give £300m in rescue funding to British Steel

 - Published

-Chancellor Jeremy Hunt is poised to grant a £300m funding package for struggling British Steel, the BBC understands.
+Chancellor Jeremy Hunt is poised to grant a £300m funding package for struggling British Steel, the BBC has been told.

-The move, first reported by Sky News, would secure thousands of jobs and make the firm's output more sustainable.
+The move follows requests from Business Secretary Grant Shapps and Levelling-up Secretary Michael Gove.

-British Steel's Chinese owner Jingye would need to agree to invest at least £1bn in the business by 2030, Sky said.
+It would depend on British Steel's Chinese owner Jingye committing to securing jobs at the company and making additional substantial investments.

-Treasury sources told the BBC that the money would have to be used towards decarbonisation.
+Treasury sources said the money would have to be put towards decarbonisation.

-Jingye would also have to commit to securing jobs at the company.

-Mr Hunt is considering the move after requests from Business Secretary Grant Shapps and Levelling-up Secretary Michael Gove, the BBC understands.

 It is unclear when a decision will be announced.

+It said it was "committed to securing a sustainable and competitive future for the UK steel sector".

+"While we cannot comment on ongoing negotiations, the Business Secretary considers the success of the steel sector a priority and continues to work closely with industry to achieve this," a spokesperson said.

-Sky said the funding would help British Steel replace blast furnaces in Scunthorpe, North Lincolnshire, with electric alternatives.
+The support package, which was first reported by Sky, would help British Steel replace blast furnaces in Scunthorpe, North Lincolnshire with electric alternatives.

 These electric arc furnaces can run on renewable power, and are best used with recycled steel.